Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 ## Aims & Objectives of `pycave`

 The aim of `pycave` is to develop an engine to simulate validation experiments and sensors applied to a multi-physics simulation that recreate realistic uncertainties.
 The use of `pycave` is meant to follow from the digital engineering design workflow starting at CAD for geometrical design to CAE for multi-physics simulation and then Computer Aided Validation (CAV).
 CAV allows an engineer to design and dynamically optimise a series of validation experiments.
-The overall purpose being to minimise the experimental cost and time required to validate a simulation by extracting the as much high quality validation data as possible per experiment.
+The overall purpose being to minimise the experimental cost and time required to validate a simulation by extracting as much high-quality validation data as possible per experiment.
 The objectives of `pycave` are to provide workflows that allow engineers to perform:

-1. Uncertainty quantification for any given array of sensors applied to a multi-physics experiment and simulation.
+1. Uncertainty visualisation & quantification for any given array of sensors applied to a multi-physics experiment and simulation.
 2. Simulation validation analysis through calculation of validation metrics accounting for realistic experimental uncertainties.
 3. Sensor selection and placement optimisation for a given set of experimental scenarios with the ability to deal with multi-physics experiments.
 4. Simulation-driven experimental design allowing engineers to use active learning approaches to iteratively update experimental parameters to extract the most information per experiment.